jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/data-types/binary-strings.md

 ## MIME Type Ids

-> **Note:** To the point of this writing, the MIME type to identifier mapping is done via alphanumeric ordering of MIME type strings for improved lookup performance given a particular mime type string_buffer.
+> **Note:** To the point of this writing, the MIME type to identifier mapping is done via alphanumeric ordering of MIME type strings for improved lookup performance given a particular mime type string.
 In a future specification version, the order may change to reflect likelihood of certain type strings.
 With simpler words, to minimmize the variable number of bytes used to encode a MIME type id, more often used mime type strings will be assigned to a lower MIME type id compared to less-frequent used mime types.